Scott releases updated policy agenda following chilly reception

 “What I was trying to say is that every American needs to pull their weight.
 Every able-bodied American who can work, should work, so that we're all in this together.
 If everyone pitches in, our country would be far stronger than it is today, both economically and morally.”

-But his position as head of the National Republican Senatorial Committee (NRSC), the Senate GOP's campaign arm, made the proposal easy fodder for Democrats eager to use it against his party.
+But his position as head of the National Republican Senatorial Committee, the Senate GOP's campaign arm, made the proposal easy fodder for Democrats eager to use against his party.

 It also sparked tension with Senate Minority Leader Mitch McConnell (R-Ky.), who was eager to keep voters' focus on Democrats' issues heading into the midterms.